Lockland High School

 Lockland High School is a public high school in Lockland, Ohio, USA.
 It is the only High School in the Lockland Local School District.
 The school has open enrollment, meaning students are not required to live inside the Lockland Local School District.

 Athletics

 Lockland's sports teams are known as the Panthers.
 The Panthers are a member of the Miami Valley Conference's Scarlet Division.
-Prior to joining the MVL, Lockland was a member of the Fort Ancient Valley Conference.
+Prior to joining the MVC, Lockland was a member of the Fort Ancient Valley Conference.